Legal Requirements for Hiring in Kenya

 Register your employer account at the NSSF portal using your PIN and business documents, with approval in 48 hours.
 Each employee receives a unique NSSF number for tracking payroll deductions.
 This sets up proper pension scheme participation from day one.

-Example payroll register excerpt: For John Doe, salary KSh 50,000; Tier I employee KSh 420, employer KSh 420; Tier II employee KSh 1,080, employer KSh 1,080; total deduction KSh 1,500.
-Always verify against the Employment Act 2007 for minimum wage Kenya alignment.
+Example payroll register excerpt: for an employee on a KSh 50,000 salary through January 2026, Tier I is 6% of KSh 8,000 (KSh 480 each side) and Tier II is 6% of the KSh 42,000 between the limits (KSh 2,520 each side), giving KSh 3,000 from the employee and KSh 3,000 from the employer.
+Always verify against the Employment Act 2007 for minimum wage alignment.
 Timely remittances support employee retention and avoid disputes.

 Registering for SHIF (Successor to NHIF)

-SHIF contributions effective Oct 1, 2024: 2.75% of gross salary (employer + employee each), replacing NHIF's flat rates; register at shif.or.ke before first payroll.
-This social health insurance scheme ensures comprehensive coverage for your employees during hiring your first employee in Kenya.
+SHIF contributions, current since 1 October 2024, are 2.75% of gross salary deducted from the employee, with a minimum of KSh 300 a month and no upper cap, replacing NHIF's graduated rates.
+The employer deducts this from the employee and remits it; the employer does not match SHIF.
+Register at sha.go.ke before the first payroll.
+This social health insurance scheme provides coverage for your employees when hiring your first employee in Kenya.
 Employers must act quickly to meet SHIF enrollment requirements.

-Contributions total 5.5% of gross pay, split equally.
-For a KSh 50,000 salary, this means KSh 1,375 from each side, totaling KSh 2,750 monthly.
-Remit by the 9th working day alongside PAYE to avoid penalties.
+The contribution is 2.75% of gross pay, funded by the employee.
+For a KSh 50,000 salary this is KSh 1,375 a month, deducted from the employee and remitted by the employer.
+Remit by the 9th of the following month alongside PAYE to avoid penalties.

 NHIF migration happens automatically, transferring old numbers to SHIF for smooth NHIF SHIF migration.
-Late payments incur a KSh 20,000 fine plus 2% monthly interest, impacting KRA compliance.
-Compare rates below to plan your payroll setup.
+Late payments attract penalties and interest set by the SHA, so confirm the current figures before relying on them.
+Compare the old and new bases below to plan your payroll setup.

 Step-by-Step SHIF Employer Registration